PastorGL/OneRing/EXTEND.md

 First off, you should create a Maven module.
 Place it at the same level as root `pom.xml`, and include your module in root project's `&lt;modules>` section.
 You can freely choose the group and artifact IDs you like.

-To make One Ring know your module, include its artifact reference in TaskWrapper's `pom.xml` `&lt;dependencies>`.
+To make One Ring know your module, include its artifact reference in CLI's `pom.xml` `&lt;dependencies>`.
 To make your module know One Ring, include a reference of artifact `ash.nazg:Commons` in your module's `&lt;dependencies>` (and its test-jar scope too).
 For an example, look into [Math's pom.xml](./Math/pom.xml).

 Now you can proceed to create an Operation package and describe it.